Randomness below complete theories of arithmetic: Random join property for PA degrees

-The above example shows that the partition of the extensions of $y\restr_{\ell_n}$ (and any $\tau\in 2^{\ell_n}\cap P$) in $P\cap 2^{\ell_{n+1}}$ cannot be fully effective, and this is where the availability of $x$ plays a role.
-It suffices to show that every random $x$ uniformly defines a partition function, such that \eqref{EZ7HNWGy2l} does not happen, for sufficiently large $n$.
-We do this in Lemma \ref{lem:main}: we uniformly encode all such partition systems into reals $x$, and show that the effective probability of the partition systems satisfying \eqref{EZ7HNWGy2l} is 0.
+Hence the partition of the extensions of $y\restr_{\ell_n}$ in $P\cap 2^{\ell_{n+1}}$ cannot be fully effective, and this is where the availability of $x$ plays a role: it suffices to show that every random $x$ uniformly defines a partition function, such that \eqref{EZ7HNWGy2l} does not happen, for sufficiently large $n$.
+We do this in \S\ref{fzEp2Lp1eI}: after uniformly encoding all such partition systems into reals $x$ in \S\ref{lWAmAPDqRz}, we show that the effective probability of the partition systems satisfying \eqref{EZ7HNWGy2l} tends to 0 as $n$ tends to infinity.
 In other words, if $x$ is random, for sufficiently large $n$ the partition system defined by $x$ fails \eqref{EZ7HNWGy2l}.
 The coding of $z$ into $y$ can then be done as in the naive construction, but with the use of the partitions defined by $x$.
 By the construction, $x\oplus y\equiv_T z$.